IcyStarFrost/lambda-seat-module/README.md

 # Lambda Seat Module
 A addon for Lambda Players that allows Lambda Players to sit on the ground, on props, and drive prop_jeep vehicles and simfphys.
+This module adds a new Universal Action to lambdas and a new Personality to Lambdas, Vehicle Chance

 Settings are located in Lambda Server Settings